Div B – Middle School

 National Event Page:

 This is a construction event.
-Prior to the competition teams will build a vehicle that uses electrical energy as its sole means of propulsion, quickly travels a specified distance, and stops as close as possible to the Finish Point.
+Prior to the competition teams will build a vehicle that uses electrical energy as its sole means of propulsion, quickly travels a specified distance, and stops as close as possible to a Target Point.

 Event Leaders will provide the testing track and measuring apparatus.